luttje/filament-user-attributes/README.md

 > Through an attribute management form users can choose which model to edit and specify the name, type, order and other options for custom attributes.
 The attributes will be automatically added to the resource form and table if you follow the steps below.

-1. Add the `HasUserAttributesConfigContract` interface and `HasUserAttributesConfig` trait to the model that should be able to configure user attributes (e.g. a user or tenant model):
+1. Add the `ConfiguresUserAttributesContract` interface and `ConfiguresUserAttributes` trait to the model that should be able to configure user attributes (e.g. a user or tenant model):

     ```php
-    use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesConfigContract;
+    use Luttje\FilamentUserAttributes\Contracts\ConfiguresUserAttributesContract;
-    use Luttje\FilamentUserAttributes\Traits\HasUserAttributesConfig;
+    use Luttje\FilamentUserAttributes\Traits\ConfiguresUserAttributes;

-    class User extends Authenticatable implements HasUserAttributesConfigContract
+    class User extends Authenticatable implements ConfiguresUserAttributesContract
     {
         // This trait will store the user attributes configuration in relation to this model.
         // Later on we'll use this model to retrieve the configuration.
-        use HasUserAttributesConfig;
+        use ConfiguresUserAttributes;
     }
     ```

-2. Have the resources with the `HasUserAttributesResource` trait implement `HasUserAttributesResourceContract` and the `getUserAttributesConfig()` method to return the model with the `HasUserAttributesConfig` trait.
+2. Have the resources with the `UserAttributesResource` trait implement `UserAttributesConfigContract` and the `getUserAttributesConfig()` method to return the model with the `ConfiguresUserAttributes` trait.

     ```php
-    use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesResourceContract;
+    use Luttje\FilamentUserAttributes\Contracts\UserAttributesConfigContract;
-    use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesConfigContract;
+    use Luttje\FilamentUserAttributes\Contracts\ConfiguresUserAttributesContract;
-    use Luttje\FilamentUserAttributes\Traits\HasUserAttributesResource;
+    use Luttje\FilamentUserAttributes\Traits\UserAttributesResource;

-    class ProductResource extends Resource implements HasUserAttributesResourceContract
+    class ProductResource extends Resource implements UserAttributesConfigContract
     {
-        use HasUserAttributesResource;
+        use UserAttributesResource;

         // This is the model that will be asked for the user attributes configuration.
 For example a user or tenant model.
-        public static function getUserAttributesConfig(): ?HasUserAttributesConfigContract
+        public static function getUserAttributesConfig(): ?ConfiguresUserAttributesContract
         {
             /** @var \App\Models\User */
             $user = Auth::user();